WordPress Plugins

 Managing AI bots shouldn’t take a Cloudflare cert.

-Blocking one AI bot on the web today means clicking through a moving-target dashboard, deciphering which plan tier still includes the setting you need, and hoping the panel name hasn’t been renamed since last month.
-It doesn’t have to be that hard.
+Blocking GPTBot, ClaudeBot, PerplexityBot, or ByteSpider on your WordPress site today means clicking through a moving-target Cloudflare dashboard, deciphering which plan tier still includes the setting you need, and hoping the panel name hasn’t been renamed since last month.
+Royal AI Firewall puts per-bot allow / block / log-only controls at the WordPress layer — no edge cert, no plan tier, no cloud console.

 Cloudflare moves the goalposts every quarter